Republican lawmakers who downplayed coronavirus concerns face backlash over early vaccinations - KVIA

 “Once we have completed the vaccination of the Members, we will follow a process to identify the continuity-essential staff members in the various divisions of the Capitol community in the coming weeks,” the memo said.
 “The appointing process will then continue until the small vaccine supply is exhausted.
 A second dose scheduling process will then begin later.”

 Some public health experts have stressed the importance of top elected officials receiving the vaccine as a way to relay its safety to the American people.
-High-profile lawmakers in both parties, like Rep. Alexandria Ocasio-Cortez (D-N.Y.), House Speaker Nancy Pelosi (D-Calif.) and Senate Majority Leader Mitch McConnell (R-Ky.), have all received the vaccine in recent days while advertising it as a safe way to help end the pandemic.
+High-profile lawmakers in both parties, like Rep. Alexandria Ocasio-Cortez, a New York Democrat, House Speaker Nancy Pelosi and Senate Majority Leader Mitch McConnell, have all received the vaccine in recent days while advertising it as a safe way to help end the pandemic.

 And many in Congress are considered vulnerable for Covid-19 complications because of their advanced ages.

-Note: This story has been updated to include comment from Rubio.